juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Windows driver allows to select PhysX mode: </br>
 CPU, GPU1 or GPU2 </br>
 GPU1 is main GPU used for video. </br>
-Linux Driver does Not. </br>
+Linux Driver 470.xx does Not allow to select PhysX mode. </br>

+Problem is: </br>
-Problem is that Nvidia Deleted 32-Bit PhysX Hardware support since 2012-2013 </br>
+Nvidia Deleted 32-Bit PhysX Hardware support since 2012-2013 </br>
 if you install a (2016) GPU like GTX 1050 Ti + Quadro P400 or similar </br>
 Nvidia driver 416.xx allows to select PhysX GPU, but does Not work with Batman Arkham Asylum v1.1 </br>

 At the beginning of the game, there is a tunnel with steam falling. </br>
 IF you activate PhysX HIGH setting in Linux or Windows,  </br>
-Only works using CPU, Linux driver 470.xx is Default PhysX to CPU </br>
+Only works using CPU, Linux driver 470.xx Default is PhysX to CPU. </br>

 Win8.1x64 Nvidia driver 416.xx allows to select GPU as PhysX, but does Not work, only works CPU, same as Linux. </br>
-The only way to make PhysX work in GPU HW, is installing an older GPU from 2010, </br>
+The only way to make PhysX work in GPU HW, is installing an older GPU from (2010), </br>
 that requires Windows driver 377.xx or Linux 390.xx </br>

 NVIDIA GPU´s dont have Hardware 32-Bit PhysX support since 2013. </br>